-Michael is a journalist and sessional instructor in University of Toronto’s book and media studies program.
-He began his journalistic career on The Vancouver Sun and became that newspaperʼs associate editor and national political columnist.
-For The Globe and Mail, he has been a member of the editorial board, Ottawa political columnist, Africa correspondent, deputy managing editor and columnist on social and political issues.
+Michael is a journalist and sessional instructor at the University of Toronto’s Book and Media Studies program.
+He began his journalistic career on The Vancouver Sun and later became their associate editor and national political columnist.
+At The Globe and Mail he has served as a member of the editorial board, an Ottawa political columnist, an Africa correspondent, deputy managing editor and columnist on social and political issues.

-He has produced public affairs documentaries for CBC Radio (Sunday Morning), written for Macleanʼs, Elm Street, Shambhala Sun, Policy Options and Time (Canada) magazines, contributed chapters to several books on public policy issues, won three national newspaper awards (two for international reporting and one for the impact of children from dysfunctional families on the public education system) and been nominated for a fourth (for a profile of Michael Ignatieff), co- authored two books on Canadaʼs Constitution — The National Deal (1982) and To Match A Dream (1998) — and one on Canadaʼs emerging generation of adults — New Canada: Report on the Next Generation (2003).
+He has produced public affairs documentaries for CBC Radio (Sunday Morning), written for Macleanʼs, Elm Street, Shambhala Sun, Policy Options and Time (Canada) magazines, and contributed chapters to several books on public policy issues.
+Michael has won three national newspaper awards (two for international reporting and one for the impact of children from dysfunctional families on the public education system), and has been nominated for a fourth (for a profile of Michael Ignatieff).
+He has co- authored two books on Canadaʼs Constitution — The National Deal (1982) and To Match A Dream (1998) — and one on Canadaʼs emerging generation of adults — New Canada: Report on the Next Generation (2003).

-He was awarded an honorary doctorate in literature in 1997 by Trent University and the Queenʼs Golden Jubilee Medal for his journalism in 2002.
-He is a senior fellow at Massey College at the University of Toronto, a fellow at U of Tʼs School of Public Policy and Governance, the 2011-2012 Canwest Global Fellow in Media at University of Western Ontario and the 2012-2013 Atkinson Fellow in Public Policy during which he carried out an 18-month inquiry into the state of social cohesion in Canada.
+Michael was awarded an honorary doctorate in Literature in 1997 by Trent University, as well as the Queenʼs Golden Jubilee Medal for his journalism contributions in 2002.
+He is a senior fellow at Massey College at the University of Toronto, a fellow at U of Tʼs Munk School of Global Affairs and Public Policy, the 2011-2012 Canwest Global Fellow in Media at the University of Western Ontario and the 2012-2013 Atkinson Fellow in Public Policy, during which he carried out an 18-month inquiry into the state of social cohesion in Canada.

 Julia was a Senior Policy Advisor in the Office of the Hon.
-Dr. Helena Jaczek, Ontario Minister of Community and Social Services where she provides strategic policy advice toward the transformation of Ontario’s social assistance programs.
+Dr. Helena Jaczek, Ontario Minister of Community and Social Services, where she provided strategic policy advice toward the transformation of Ontario’s social assistance programs.

 Julia is currently Managing Director at Public Interest Strategy & Communications Inc.

-She has a Master of Public Policy from the University of Toronto’s School of Public Policy & Governance as well as a Bachelor of Arts in Political Science and Women’s Studies from York University.
+She has a Master of Public Policy from the University of Toronto’s Munk School of Global Affairs and Public Policy as well as a Bachelor of Arts in Political Science and Women’s Studies from York University.